jerryaoverton/fedex-api-hackathon-2020/documentation/presentation_script.md

 [More stock footage]
 Results

 The FedEx APIs can do more than support apps.
-It can support a token economy where startups thrive.
+They can support a token economy where startups thrive.
 And the resulting block chain data could make the FedEx APIs even more valuable.
 Welcome to the FedEx economy.

 [Footage of the team]
 The Team